 What is a Syndicate?

-If your syndicate wins a prize, the money will be shared amongst all the players who contributed to the price of the ticket.
-You won’t get to keep the full amount to yourself, but the odds of landing something are far greater when playing in a group and you would all enjoy the success together.
+If your syndicate wins a prize, the money will be shared amongst all the players who contributed to the price of the ticket, so you won’t get to keep the full amount to yourself.
+However, you would be able to celebrate the success together.

-Around one in five lottery top prizes in the UK are won by syndicates, and there are numerous stories of players who have scooped huge rewards as a result of coming together to buy tickets.
-Check out the Syndicate Winners page to read about the Tesco workers from Driffield who netted an £18.2 million Lotto jackpot, as well as stories about other similarly lucky groups.
+Around one in five top lottery prizes in the UK are won by syndicates, and there are numerous stories of players who have scooped huge rewards as a result of coming together to buy tickets.
+Check out the Syndicate Winners page to read about some of the lucky groups who have split multimillion-pound prizes.